 New semesters begin in September, January, and May each year.
 Class enrollment is open all semester long, but we prefer that you try to enroll during registration BEFORE the semester begins.
 If you are interested in enrolling in a class, please contact me at 336-210-5092.
 Our office is located at 620 S. Elm Street, Suite 315, Greensboro.
 When you come you will be registered into the class, take a placement exam, and will be told which class you are in.
 Bring your Green Card with you.
 We MUST have a copy of your Green Card on file to enroll you in a class.

 In addition, once a month we will have Civic Refresher Sessions on Saturdays at various different agencies/locations around Greensboro.
 The Civics Refresher Session is a 2 hour session about the N-400 form, interview, and test.
 It is a quick overview for those that want to learn about it or those who are just about to take the test and want a quick refresher.
 You do not have to be a student in the class to attend this workshop.
 If you are interested in participating in a workshop, or hosting a workshop, please contact Kelly Dent at 336-210-5092

 If you are interested in volunteering or interning with the civics education program, please see our four volunteer opportunities avilable.
 If you are interested in 1 or more of the volunteer positions below, please send you Resume, Cover Letter and Volunteer Application to Kelly Dent as soon as possible.
 They can be email to email@example.com

-If you are interested in volunteering with the civics legal program, please see the two volunteer opportunities below.
-Email your Cover Letter, Resume, and Writing Sample to Kelly White, if interested, at email@example.com.
+If you are interested in interning with the immigration legal program, please see the opportunities attached below.
+Email your Cover Letter and Resume, to Kelly White, if interested, at firstname.lastname@example.org.